non-bin/huddled-takehome/README.md

 - The **Total Interaction Time** formatted in seconds, minutes, or hours.
 - The **Total Unique Visitors** for each artist.

+---

 # **Task 2: Analysing Engagement Trends on Artist Pages**

 ### **Description:**

 You are tasked with analysing user engagement on artist pages to understand when artists experience the most positive engagement with their tracks.
 The goal is to identify the time of day when each artist receives the highest amount of positive user interactions.

 You have access to the table `user_events`, which tracks various interactions users have with artists' tracks.
-Each interaction is recorded with a timestamp, and it is important to categorise interactions as "positive" and calculate the total engagement based on the type of interaction.
+Each interaction is recorded with a timestamp.

 ### **Requirements**: